-- Inspect and review student records within 45 days after the day the school receives a request for access: - Request an amendment to a student record the parent or eligible student believes is inaccurate, misleading, or otherwise in violation of FERPA; - Provide written consent before the school discloses personally identifiable information from the student's records, except to the extent that FERPA authorizes disclosure without consent; and - File a complaint with the U.S. Department of Education concerning failures by the school to comply with FERPA requirements.
+- Inspect and review student records within 45 days after the day the school receives a request for access; - Request an amendment to a student record the parent or eligible student believes is inaccurate, misleading, or otherwise in violation of FERPA; - Provide written consent before the school discloses personally identifiable information from the student's records, except to the extent that FERPA authorizes disclosure without consent; and - File a complaint at https://studentprivacy.ed.gov/file-a-complaint with the U.S. Department of Education concerning failures by the school to comply with FERPA requirements.